 Vitamin B12 Blood Test

-Vitamin B12 Blood Test measures the amount of vitamin B12 in the blood and helps diagnose the cause of macrocytic anemia.
+This Vitamin B12 Blood Test measures the vitamin B12 levels in the blood to help screen for a deficiency.

 - Liver disease (such as cirrhosis or hepatitis)